Ryan Howard (The Office): Dwight Schrute

 In the same way as Jim, Ryan held a negative view of Dwight, finding him to be weird and irritating as well as meanly jealous of Michael's fondness toward Ryan.
 Ryan expressed his satisfaction after Dwight temporarily quit in "The Return".
 During "The Initiation," Dwight, the company's top salesman, subjected Ryan to a series of peculiar tests to prove his worthiness.
 This bizarre behavior only frustrated Ryan.
 Despite this, Dwight conveyed his intention to establish a good relationship with Ryan, as opposed to his previous relationship with Jim.
 They bonded by throwing eggs at the potential buyer's company building after they rejected Ryan's off-putting sales pitch.

 In season four, Dwight's respect for Ryan increased after his promotion to vice president of Northeast sales.
 Ryan also demonstrated greater tolerance towards Dwight in comparison to previous seasons.
 They were seen communicating infrequently in season five, but teamed up in season six to have Jim removed from his newly appointed co-manager position.
 They frequently argued with each other, but celebrated after Jim was demoted.
 In their last appearance together, they agreed to go out for drinks to celebrate but ended up quarrelling over where to go.

 Inclusion in opening sequence and promotional images

 B. J. Novak's continued inclusion in the opening credits was sometimes questioned in the later years of the series, as the role of Ryan Howard had been downplayed since season 6 and was considered to be no more significant than other characters whose actors were not given an opening credit.
-Novak officially left the opening credits in the Season 9 premiere and was credited as a guest star.
+Novak was removed from the opening credits from the Season 9 premiere onwards and was credited as a guest star.